 Manual verification (trusted callers)

-Some callers already have an out-of-band way of confirming control over the external bank account and don’t need Tesouro’s micro-deposit round trip — typically a platform sitting higher in the hierarchy that has already verified the underlying account with its own SMBs.
+Some callers already have an out-of-band way of confirming control over the external bank account and don’t need Tesouro’s micro-deposit round trip — typically a platform sitting higher in the hierarchy that has already verified the underlying account with its own business customers.
 Those callers can pass averification block on the connect call and the external bank account is created with verificationStatus: VERIFIED immediately.
 No /link or /validate calls are needed.

 Request